Assistant Professor of Biology

 - Demonstrated commitment to supporting and improving diversity, equity, and inclusion in the classroom.

-Interested candidates should submit a single PDF file including a cover letter, curriculum vitae, statements of teaching philosophy, research statement, DEI statement and the names and contact information of three professional references at the link below.
+Interested candidates should submit a single PDF file including a cover letter, curriculum vitae, teaching philosophy statement, research statement, DEI statement and the names and contact information of three professional references

 Dr. Angela Dassow, Bioemail@example.com